seantywork/lgtm-rsvp/README.md

 1. You do need your own domain name to point to the server

 2. It is recommended to deploy it on a cloud provider where DDoS protection feature is built-in, e.g. AWS, GCP...

-TCP on Port 80, 443, 22 should be enabled
+TCP on Port 80, 443, 22 should be allowd

 3. Clone this repository